A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Large Language Model Planners

 \subsection{Component to Substitute}

 The key technical advancement required to construct the LLM-based planners is designing the interaction between the TAMP system and the LLM.
-This section discusses the roles of the LLM in our planners and our prompting strategies.\footnote{Prompt templates at \href{https://github.com/jorge-a-mendez/llm-pddlstream.git}{https://github.com/jorge-a-mendez/llm-pddlstream}.}.
+This section discusses the roles of the LLM in our planners and our prompting strategies.